-#1

-PER PERSON, MAINE'S HEATING OIL CONSUMPTION IS THE HIGHEST IN THE U.S.
+PER PERSON.
+MAINE'S HEATING OIL CONSUMPTION IS THE HIGHEST IN THE U.S.

-#4

-MAINE'S RESIDENTIAL CARBON EMISSIONS PER PERSON ARE THE FOURTH HIGHEST IN THE U.S.
+PER PERSON ARE THE

-WHY?

 Maine is the most rural state in the country, with 61.3% of residents living outside cities.
 This makes it extremely difficult to create a natural gas infrastructure.
-Maine has some of the oldest housing stock in the nation.
-It is drafty and highly energy-inefficient.
-ISLAND INSTITUTE | WAYPOINTS HOUSING AVAILABILITY & AFFORDABILITY Maine has the highest percentage of seasonal homes of any state in the U.S. High rates of seasonal home ownership make it difficult for working families to find an affordable place to live.

 PERCENT OF HOUSING THAT IS YEAR-ROUND